Skip to content

 This post contains affiliate links.
 If you use these links to buy something, we may earn a commission.

-If you have especially fond childhood memories of waking up to the intoxicating scent of freshly flipped flapjacks, we don't blame you for trying to recreate that bliss as an adult.
-These days, there are so many healthy pancake mixes out there that are not only full of important nutrients and low in sugar but also nostalgically delicious—even by 8-year-old-you standards.
+If you have fond childhood memories of waking up to the intoxicating scent of freshly flipped flapjacks, we don't blame you for trying to recreate that bliss as an adult.
+The good news is that today, there are plenty of healthy pancake mixes that are not only packed with important nutrients and low in sugar but are also nostalgically delicious—even by 8-year-old-you standards.
 That means you can leave those nutrient-void mixes in the past.

 Ingredients are just the tip of the iceberg.
 Here, Mashni helps us sift the nutritious from the not-so-great-for-you pancake mixes at the grocery store:

 • Try to avoid artificial additives, such as dyes.
-Food additives are added to packaged products to enhance flavor, texture, and shelf-life.
+Food additives are used to enhance flavor, texture, and shelf-life.
 They're safe in small amounts, but the jury is still out on how these ingredients affect our long-term health with continued consumption.
-For example, "food dyes like Red 40 and Yellow 5 and 6 have been linked in some studies to hyperactivity, including ADHD," Mashni says.
-"Some children seem to be more sensitive to food dyes than others.
-And some studies have shown food dyes may affect health if consumed in large amounts or regularly."
+For example, food dyes like Red 40 and Yellow 5 and 6 have been linked to hyperactivity in some children and may affect health if consumed in large amounts or regularly.
 That's why Mashni suggests avoiding food dyes when possible for a healthier approach overall.

 Birch Benders Protein Pancake and Waffle Mix